Request for Independent Status

 - Parents are unwilling to provide information on the FAFSA or for verification.

-If you wish for us to consider a request for independent status, please submit the following:
+If you wish for us to consider a Request for Independent Status and this is your first time submitting a request, please submit the following:

 - Submit your FAFSA for the applicable aid year online at www.fafsa.ed.gov and bypass parent income information.
 As a reminder, the priority deadline to submit your FAFSA for the next aid year is January 15.